-Stereotype Applies To asynchronous Method Corresponds To: A concurrent process. enumeration Inner Class Corresponds To: An enum type. initializer Method Corresponds To: An initializer process. module Class Corresponds To: A module. part Attribute Corresponds To: A component instantiation. port Attribute type Attribute Corresponds To: The range or type value of an attribute.
+Stereotype Applies To

+asynchronous Method

+Corresponds To: A concurrent process.

+enumeration Inner Class

+Corresponds To: An enum type.

+initializer Method

+Initializer Corresponds To: An initializer process.

+module Class

+module Corresponds To: A module.

+part Attribute

+part Corresponds To: A component instantiation.

+port Attribute

+port Corresponds To: A Port.

+1

-Corresponds To: A Port. synchronous Method Corresponds To: A sequential process.
+synchronous Method Corresponds To: A sequential process.